Giri2602/weather-apps/README.md

-🌤️ Weather Web Application - Internship Submission This is a full-stack weather application built as part of the Web Development Internship – Coding Round.
+🌤️ Weather Web Application - Internship Submission

+This is a full-stack weather application built as part of the Web Development.
 It provides real-time weather data using the OpenWeatherMap API and allows users to search cities, view weather conditions, and track search history.

 🚀 Features